-The array, string, and addresses keywords may be specified in any order.
+The array, string, addresses, and source keywords may be specified in any order.

 The qualifier is ignored on this command.
 The limits set by set-limits apply to all output of variables or expressions or program locations.
 If a printed value is truncated because of these limits, the value will be followed by ellipses.